eecs110/winter2019/docs/syllabus.md

 This course involves weekly small-group tutorial sessions where you will work with a member of the teaching staff, beginning in the second week of the class.
 For logistical reasons, we couldn't allow people to sign up for them as a normal part of the CAESAR registration process, so you will sign up for tutorials at the end of the first week of class.
 {: .prose}

 Attending these tutorial sessions is **strongly recommended**.
-However, if you need to miss your tutorial session for whatever reason, you can do the tutorial on your own, and turn it in **by 6PM Friday** and still receive full credit.
+However, if you need to miss your tutorial session for whatever reason, you can do the tutorial on your own, and turn it in **by 6PM Friday** and still receive full credit (harder, but useful if you have a time conflict).

 {: .prose}

 ## Grading